McCarthy: Dak expected to be cleared for camp

-FRISCO, Texas -- Dallas Cowboys coach Mike McCarthy believes Dak Prescott will be completely cleared for work by the time training camp begins in July, if not sooner.
+FRISCO, Texas -- Dallas Cowboys coach Mike McCarthy says he believes Dak Prescott will be completely cleared for work by the time training camp begins in July, if not sooner.

-"I have no reason not to think that," McCarthy said.
+"I have no reason not to think that," McCarthy said Saturday.
 "I think this week in Phase 2 will be a nice step in that direction."

 The Cowboys open Phase 2 of the offseason program with on-field teaching sessions this week.
 In Phase 3, they will go through organized team activities and the mandatory minicamp that runs June 8-10.